 On Christmas morning Andrea and I took our first family portrait together as a married couple.
 With us was Gambit, our other dog Lucy, and my bearded dragon, Falcor.
 Andrea bought Gambit a cute red Christmas sweater she really liked.
 She put the sweater on him and it was so cute, he also seemed to like it.

-Later in the day we headed off to Terrell, Texas to spend the the rest of Christmas day with my family.
+Later in the day, we headed off to Terrell, Texas to spend the rest of Christmas day with my family.
 My family usually all meets at my brother and sister-in-law’s house every Christmas.
 They have three very cute and sweet kids we all love spending time with.

 When we adopted Gambit, his previous owner said he is not a loyal dog.
 That he is prone to run off and won’t come when you call his name.
-We hoped after some time he would eventually become loyal to us and that wouldn’t be problem.
-In the meantime we knew we had to always keep him on a leash and keep our eyes on him.
-When ever he was off his leash he would start sniffing the ground and wonder off till we chased him down.
+We hoped after some time he would eventually become loyal to us and that wouldn’t be a problem.
+In the meantime, we knew we had to always keep him on a leash and keep our eyes on him.
+Whenever he was off his leash he would start sniffing the ground and wander off till we chased him down.

-In all the excitement of opening gifts and playing with toys we lost track of him.
+Amidst the excitement of opening gifts and playing with toys, we lost track of him.
 We searched the house and backyard and couldn’t find him anywhere.
-We assumed he was accidentally let out the front door by one of the kids.
+We assumed he was accidentally let out of the front door by one of the kids.
 We all walked up and down the street calling for him with no luck.
-I got in my truck and drove around the neighborhood looking for him.
+We drove around the neighborhood looking for him.
 We couldn’t find him anywhere.
 It got dark very quickly and it was really cold.
 It became hard to see and walk around outside.
-After a few hours Andrea and I decided to head back home to Dallas.
+After a few hours, Andrea and I decided to head back home to Dallas.

 When I got home I looked up every Terrell community page I could find on Facebook and posted about Gambit running away.
 I told everyone his name was Bandit with the hopes he would be more likely to respond to his old name.
 A neat lost dog website automatically created a lost dog poster after I uploaded an image and added some details.
 I shared that poster everywhere online that made sense.
 My wife also was sharing information about him in other Facebook Terrell groups she had joined.
 The next day we called all of the animal shelters in the area to let them know about Gambit.